Mario-Mellek/simple_shell/README.md

 # Simple Shell

 Simple Shell is a basic UNIX command-line interpreter that can execute commands and their arguments.
-It was built as part of the requirements for the Holberton School System Programming curriculum.

 ## Functionality